Luca06Luwa/Luca06Luwa/README.md

 - Website (least of my worries).

 - Writing up the Aroma CFW Guide for the Wii U Hacks Guide.
-(Hopefully should be ready to me merged into the master branch).
+(A pull request has been made on the git repo).

 - Other small shitty projects that don't work (most of the time)